Atelloblue/WaveTune/README.md

 # **WaveTune**

-**APP NOW SUPPORTED CLICK ADD TO HOME SCREEN!**

 ## **Description**
 WaveTune is a cutting-edge radio website offering access to **350+ live radio stations** and continuously expanding!
-It is the **world's only online radio player** that streams over 350+ stations live, delivering an unmatched variety of music, talk shows, news, and more.
+It is one of the **world's biggest open source online radio player** that streams over 350+ stations live, delivering an unmatched variety of music, talk shows, news, and more.

 ## **Key Features**
 - **Extensive Library**: Access to **381 live AM/FM stations** and counting.